angelariggs/angelariggs.github.io/about.md

 permalink: /about
 ---

 👋 Hello!
 I'm a Quality Advocate in Portland, OR.

-I'm currently at [Instrument](https://www.instrument.com) as their first QA Manager, working to create Quality Engineering as an internal discipline!
-This means I get to solve people problems and nerd out on process improvements.

-I enjoy speaking at [conferences, webinars, and podcasts](https://angelariggs.github.io/talks).
-In 2020, you can find me at [TSQA](https://tsqa.org/sessions#block-yui_3_17_2_1_1577116787998_19057), [STPCon](https://www.stpcon.com/event-schedule), and [Agile Testing Days USA](https://agiletestingdays.us/program/conf-day-1/).

-In my spare time at home, I'm usually watching GBBO or reading - my current lineup is N.K.
-Jemisin's Broken Earth series.
-I also love traveling!
-I get to travel for conferences, but also enjoy taking trips and exploring new places with [this handsome guy](https://www.instagram.com/joshriggs).
+I believe that Quality = Compassion + Curiosity.
+The hiker's mantra "leave it better than you found it" inspires my approach at work, whether it’s people, processes, or the organization as a whole.
+I love my job the most when I get to take on challenges that allow me to learn and grow, and when I’m supporting people and teams to do their best work.

 You can check out my resume and career on [LinkedIn](https://www.linkedin.com/in/angelariggs), and find me tweeting about various topics at [@AngelaRiggs_](https://twitter.com/AngelaRiggs_).